oemof/tespy/paper.md

 used in the industrial environment.
 In order to open this kind of software to a wide (scientific) audience, an open source solution is very promising.
-Its prevalence in the scientific field and the availability of interfaces to other programming languages plead for a python implementation.
+Its prevalence in the scientific field and the availability of interfaces to other programming languages plead for a Python implementation.

 # Method